chriscn/LoginPage/README.md

 `session.php` - checks the logged in user against the database
-`logout.php` - logouts the user when redirected to this page `config.php` - contains config option mainly regarding the database
+`logout.php` - logouts the user when redirected to this page `config.php` - contains config option mainly regarding the database `hash.php` - contains the hashing function (salt and pepper are stored here)